perticascatalin/Research/RelationalPROG/3_exp_ideas.md

 The second important ramification in formulating a program learning task is based on how the problem is conveyed to the network.
 Two directions are currently being extensively researched, one is to have specifications for solving the problem in natural language, the other is based on feeding the model with many input-output pairs.

 There are also hybrid methods, where both types of information are presented to the learning model.
 While Yin and Neubig [10] present a method for inferring code from specifications, Balog et al. [7] and Parisotto et al., [23] perform program synthesis based on input-output pairs.
-The methods in (Ling et al., 2016 add ref) and (Ling et al., 2017 add ref) are examples of hybrid approaches.
+The methods in Ling et al. [25] and Ling et al. [26] are examples of hybrid approaches.

 #### 10.3 End-to-End Learning vs Intermediate Steps Prediction

 Yet a third difference in approaches to model program induction can be noticed in specialized literature on this topic: learning to predict the end result versus learning to generate a rationale for solving the task at hand.

-For instance, (Ling et al., 2017 add ref) presents a method for solving simple math problems described in natural language with multiple-choice answers.
+For instance, Ling et al. [26] present a method for solving simple math problems described in natural language with multiple-choice answers.
 Besides predicting the correct result, the model also learns to generate a derivation of the answer through a series of small steps.

 Both program synthesis and intermediate steps prediction can be modeled as sequence-to-sequence learning problems.
 They also describe a process to derive the end result.
 However, they seem to be conceptually different.
 Although code synthesis finds the process to arrive at a certain result, it does not give us any hint on how it arrived to that solution or program.

 On the other hand, intermediate steps prediction forces the model to derive logical steps similar to the ones humans use in problem solving.
 This can have a great impact in understanding the choices that artificial learning models make.